-Manitoba has nine paid statutory holidays in Canada each calendar year that most employees are entitled to take off work and receive holiday pay for:
+Manitoba has nine paid statutory holidays each calendar year that most employees are entitled to take off work and receive holiday pay for.

 While other provinces observe a February holiday called Family Day, Manitoba marks the same day as Louis Riel Day.